 Human Resource Management

-The master of science in human resource management (MSHRM) program touts a diverse student population due to the curriculum design, which equips business and non-business majors with a fundamental human resources skill set without the need for prerequisite or leveling courses.
+The master of science in human resource management (MSHRM) program offers flexibility in preparing students for successful careers in human resource management.
+The program touts a diverse student population due to the curriculum design, which equips business and non-business majors with a fundamental human resources skill set without the need for prerequisite or leveling courses.

 |Degree||Hours||Thesis Option||Minor Option|